fidojahfal/Total_Pembelanjaan-App/README.md

 8. If already run, try to open 'localhost:3000' in your browser and the app is already works.

 # Query file
-The query file is in auth.js which is in the controller folder
+The query file is in 'controller/auth.js'